How to Keep Baby Awake While Breastfeeding

 Why Some Babies Are More Sleepy Than Others

 - Exhaustion resulting from overstimulation, such as loud noises and bright lights.

 - Any medications given to a mother during labor or c-section.

 - Babies that are sick are usually sleepier.

 - When a mother’s milk starts to "come in" within the third day, her baby may be a little sleepier due to an overfull tummy.

-- Mom's let down reflex might be too slow and therefore makes her baby sleepy at the breast.
+- Mom's let-down reflex might be too slow, making her baby sleepy at the breast.

 - Jaundice can make babies very sleepy.
-It's imperative that a baby with Jaundice drinks enough breast milk because if he/she does not, the jaundice will worsen.
+A baby with Jaundice must drink enough breast milk because if they do not, Jaundice will worsen.